RESEARCH STARTER

 The Jicarilla Apache Tribe is a member of the Council of Energy Resource Tribes (CERT), founded in 1975; it obtains income from the production of coal, natural gas, oil, and geothermal energy.

 The San Carlos Apache Tribe is governed by a Tribal Council of elected officials serving four-year terms.
 The population of the San Carlos Apache Indian Reservation is about 15,000 people.
-Located approximately 100 miles east of Phoenix, Arizona, the reservation has three distinct terrains: desert highlands, mountain ridges covered in grass and trees, and forested mountains abundant in wild game.
+Located approximately 100 miles (160 kilometers) east of Phoenix, Arizona, the reservation has three distinct terrains: desert highlands, mountain ridges covered in grass and trees, and forested mountains abundant in wild game.
 The tribe has adopted an Integrated Resources Management Plan to exploit a stable economy.
 Timber, recreation and wildlife, agriculture, and ranching bring in revenue for the tribe and are being actively developed.

 Bibliography